 Professionally performed opera has returned to Cleveland!
 For Ohio's northcoast city this is important news.
-The opera was The Cunning Little Vixen (Příhody lišky Bystroušky) by Leos Janáček, presented by the Cleveland Orchestra on May 17 (and continuing through May 24) in a multimedia production devised by Yuval Sharon that gave stellar new meaning to the term "concept opera."
+The was The opera Cunning Little Vixen (Příhody lišky Bystroušky) by Leos Janáček, presented by the Cleveland Orchestra on May 17 (and continuing through May 24) in a multimedia production devised by Yuval Sharon that gave stellar new meaning to the term "concept opera."